Home » Recipes » Method » Quick and Easy » Easy Brie, Cranberry & Prosciutto Filo Bites

 Description

-These little brie, cranberry and prosciutto filo bites are the perfect festive party snack.
-They’re easy, take just 30 minutes, can be prepped in advance and are always super popular.
+These little brie, cranberry and prosciutto filo bites are the PERFECT festive party snack.
+They’re easy, take just 20 minutes, can be prepped in advance and are always super popular.
+Just layer filo sheets, dollop on cranberry sauce then top with brie and prosciutto.

 Ingredients